MajaLundi/DataScienceExercises/README.md

 # DataScienceExercises

-This is a repositori for exercises in the Data Science course taken Fall 2020
+This is a repository for exercises in the Data Science course taken Fall 2020